 Rocky Mountain Wild is excited to be bringing the Wild & Scenic Film Festival back to The Bug Theatre in Denver!
 The evening will include award-winning environmental films, which have been selected not only for their great visual stories but also to inspire and motivate us to become or remain in right relationship with each other and the planet.

-Protect Gypsum wild-buckwheat in New Mexico!
+Protect pronghorn in New Mexico!

-The scoping information for the New Mexico Bureau of Land Management’s July 2025 Oil and Gas Lease Sale is now available.
-Paige’s screen shows conflicts with parcels in the Brantley Wildlife Area, Gypsum wild-buckwheat designated critical habitat, an area identified as a priority corridor region for pronghorn, and more.
-Use our resources to submit your comments asking the Bureau to remove the impacted parcels from the proposed list ahead of the November 6 deadline.
+The Sale Notice for the New Mexico Bureau of Land Management May 2025 Oil and Gas Lease Sale is now available.
+Paige’s screen shows parcels within an area identified as a priority corridor region for pronghorn.
+Use our resources to ask the Bureau to remove affected areas from the proposed parcels list.
+Protests are due December 9.

 Join the Nature Awaits Movement!